Max Lucado – Biography

 While in Florida Max married Denalyn, now his wife of more than three decades.
 Max and Denalyn moved to Rio de Janeiro in 1983 to help plant churches.
 During their five years in Brazil, Max continued to write, updating friends and family back home about their ministry.
 Eventually Max gathered the Brazil newsletters and Florida columns into a manuscript and sent it off to fifteen publishers.
 After multiple rejection letters, one publisher finally said yes.
 In honor of his four decades of pastoring and publishing, Abilene Christian University has become home to the Max Lucado Collection.
 A curated collection of Max’s manuscripts, journals and personal correspondence are archived and displayed at ACU’s Brown Library.

-Max and Denalyn live in San Antonio, Texas and have three grown daughters, two sons-in-law, and one granddaughter.
+Max and Denalyn live in San Antonio, Texas, and have three grown daughters, two sons-in-law, and two grandchildren.

 - Birth Place: San Angelo, TX